nestordemeure/breviarium/README.md

 ## TODO

 * translate text
-* improve translation introduction / intermediate passages
+* improve translation of the introduction
+* improve paragraph breakdown (starting at `Avoiding Envy`)